a-milenkin/MB-Python-2022/README.md

 ![lesson](images/lesson.PNG)

+Additional to it we will send records of online seminars to google.drive [folder](https://drive.google.com/drive/folders/1SwDxcrYsh_1dwjS7AuvwdzIjDlFeq-KW?usp=sharing)

 ## Homework and credit

 During the course you should make some home tasks in Rosalind and in file named Homework.
 Inside the file you will find deadlines - this is the time until which you should make a certain part of homework.